 13th: ITV: 'Out Front'.
 Ainsdale Beach, Southport.
 Recorded on 30th June.

 With Fairport Convention.
 Was meant to be a small 'made for TV' concert advertised locally as a 'Free Beach Party' where people were encouraged to 'Do Your Thing'.
-But people heard there was a free 'Festival' so turned up in their hundreds.
+But people heard there was a free 'Festival' so turned up in their hundreds and then thousands.
 The crew had only expected a few locals so had to set up new speakers so everyone could hear it.
+The bands did some additional songs to keep the crowd happy but when they finished more and more were still turning up and apparently burned down the stage in protest of their not actually being a festival!
+A really unique chance to see this line up in a live gig.
 Videos Below.
 The Lark in the Morning; Reels; The Female Drummer.

 16th Lewisham Concert Hall. w.Lindisfarne & Al Stewart

-17th London Festival Hall 'Folk In'"the greatest folk event ever".
+17th London Festival Hall In "The greatest folk event ever".
 Review in NME.
 20 minute set including Lark in the Morning & Female Drummer.

 30th July - 1st Aug Cambridge Folk Festival